Table of Contents

 The light comes through the tiny hole and it created an image of the surface it meets( as an example- the wall of the box).
-The image was mirrored and tends to be upside down.
-So the image was inverted.
+The image mirrored and tends to be upside down.
+So the image inverted.
 But still, it was able to capture the colors of any object that are in front of it.
 And eventually, from that core concept, modern cameras are created.

 Evolution of Pre-Camera Photography

-In fact one of the Italian scholars of that age named Giovanni Battista Della Portacentury explained in one of his books that, how the concept of Camera Obscura can be used to make painting easier.
-Using these principles, he was able to project the images of people outside oof the obscura on a wall.
-IN this case, the obscura was like a big room although.
+In fact one of the Italian scholars of that age named Giovanni Battista Della Portacentury explained in one of his books that, how the concept of Camera Obscura make painting easier.
+Using these principles, he was able to project the images of people outside of the Obscura on a wall.
+In this case, the Obscura was like a big room although.

 The Invention of Camera

 Photography had become familiar as a form of art at the 1840s.
-Before that, almost 10 years ago, at the 1830s, photography was invented.
+Before that, almost 10 years ago, at the 1830s, photography invented.
 Since then, photography has become the most growing hobby of people worldwide and it becomes a multi-billion dollar industry.
-But all of the journeys started back when the camera was invented.
+But all of the journeys started back when the camera invented.

 The First Photographic Camera

-As the history says, the very first photograph that was taken using the camera was taken at 1825 (or 1826) by a French Inventor named as Joseph Niepce.
+As the history says, the very first photograph that taken using the camera taken at 1825 by a French Inventor named as Joseph Niepce.
 It represented a view from the window at the city- Le Gras.
 The merit in the picture was that this was the first photograph that was able to both be taken and preserved.
 Though the exposure was almost 8 hours and because of this, the quality was nothing compared to modern photographs.

 Firstly, he used a petroleum derivative called Bitumen of Judea as storage.
 It worked quite like the modern silver negatives.
-Bitumen of Judea was hardened according to the intensity of light exposure that falls onto it.
-Afterward, the unhardened material was washed away to get the black and white picture.
+Bitumen of Judea hardened according to the intensity of light exposure that falls onto it.
+Afterward, the unhardened material washed away to get the black and white picture.

-Evolution of Technology
+A Glance At Evolution of Camera Technology

 Here is a list of some discrete facts that you may find interesting.
 All of these are top picks from the entire timeline of photography- since the Greek and Chinese evolution.

-Many designs had been proposed on the real working camera since the 1800s.
+- Developing Practical Cameras: Many designs had been proposed on the real working camera since the 1800s.
 But none of those couldn’t come to be practically efficient until the late 1800s.